 Nicky Whiffin

-Nicky is an Associate Professor and Group Leader at the Big Data Institute and the Wellcome Centre for Human Genetics funded by a Sir Henry Dale Fellowship from the Wellcome Trust and Royal Society.
-Nicky is also a visiting scientist at the Broad Institute of MIT and Harvard and a Research Fellow at St Anne's College and the Centre for Personalised Medicine.
+Nicky is an Associate Professor / Group Leader and Wellcome Career Development Award Fellow at the Big Data Institute and the Centre for Human Genetics.
+She is also a visiting scientist at the Broad Institute of MIT and Harvard, a member of St Anne's College, and a 2024 Lister Institute Research Fellow.

 Nicky’s undergraduate degree was in Natural Sciences at the University of Cambridge before she studied for a PhD in genetic susceptibility to Colorectal Cancer at the Institute of Cancer Research in London.
 During her postdoctoral work at Imperial College London, she developed tools and methods to improve interpretation of variants identified in patients with Inherited Heart Conditions.